Back to Basics: Mittens (DK)

 https://turtlepurl.com/

 27 stitches by 36 rounds in stockinette on larger needles = 4” / 10 cm, after blocking.
 Gauge is crucial in obtaining the correct fit.
-Changes in gauge will result in a size difference for your finished project.
-This will also impact the yardage required to complete the project.
+Changes in gauge will cause a size difference for your finished project.
+This will also affect the yardage required to complete the project.

 CC: Contrast colour.